doduong102/-doduong102-How-to-Lab-5/index.md

     echo "Failed to compile"
 fi
 ```
-*Java file will be pretend attached to the post*
+*Java file pretend attached to the pretend Edstem post*

 ## The *Staff's* Response